 Eight teachers participated in focus groups during the workshop and discussed the particular issues that regional and remote students encounter when considering higher education participation.
 These focus group discussions also served to contextualise the high schools and their student populations.
 The research team also conducted interviews with Year 11 participants around the theme of ‘ASPIRing for my/our future’, with final digital products shown at a celebratory screening.

 Overall, this project has been greeted with enthusiasm by the principals of the schools; this response is largely due to long-term relationships with the ASPIRE team.
 Under the leadership of CI Ann Jardine, the project team has worked very closely with ASPIRE.

 This type of relationship building is key to a project such as this one and needs to be complemented by a genuine form of giving back to the school community.
 To that end, the project team will also be developing a curriculum guide for career teachers in how to use this methodology and project resources for a lesson/unit of work on post-school education options.

-The final report, Shifts in space and self: Moving from community to university will be published by the NCSEHE in 2019.
+Read the final report: Shifts in space and self: Moving from community to university

 More information on the NCSEHE Research Grants Program is available here.